sisu-network/sisu/README.md

 ## Run dheart and deyes
 ---

-Runs dheart and deyes using their instruction in the repos.
+Runs dheart and deyes in 2 separate tabs using their instruction in the repos.

 ## Run Sisu
 ---